Galaxy Quest: Development

-Mark Johnson wanted Dean Parisot to direct; Parisot had directed another film Johnson produced, Home Fries.
-However, DreamWorks favored Harold Ramis because of his prior experience and hired him in November 1998.
+Johnson wanted Dean Parisot to direct.
+Parisot had directed another film Johnson produced, Home Fries.
+However, DreamWorks favored Harold Ramis because of his experience and hired him in November 1998.
 Ramis wanted Alec Baldwin for the lead role, but Baldwin turned it down.
 Steve Martin and Kevin Kline were also considered, but Kline turned it down for family reasons.
 Ramis did not agree with the casting of Tim Allen as Jason Nesmith and left the project in February 1999.
 Parisot took over as director within three weeks.
-Allen said that the version of the film pitched to him by Ramis and Katzenberg felt more like Spaceballs, and that they wanted an action star to do comedy rather than a comedian to do an action film.
-Sigourney Weaver, who had previously worked with Ramis on Ghostbusters, said that he also wanted actors who had not appeared in science-fiction roles before, a choice she thought odd since veterans of the genre would know what was humorous.
-After seeing the film, Ramis said he was ultimately impressed with Allen's performance.
-Johnson named the main villain after film critic Andrew Sarris, while admitting he also considered 'Haskell' after Sarris's wife Molly Haskell.
-Once Sarris discovered, he mocked "This guy wants to insult me?
+Allen said that the version of the film pitched to him by Ramis and Jeffrey Katzenberg felt more like Spaceballs, and that they wanted an action star to do comedy rather than a comedian to do an action film.
+Sigourney Weaver, who had worked with Ramis on Ghostbusters, said that he also wanted actors who had not appeared in science-fiction roles before, a choice she thought odd since veterans of the genre would know what was humorous.
+After seeing the film, Ramis said he was impressed with Allen's performance.
+Johnson named the main villain after film critic Andrew Sarris, while admitting he also considered "Haskell" after Molly Haskell, who was married to Sarris.
+Once Sarris discovered this, he mocked "This guy wants to insult me?
 Oh, boohoo.
-As long as they spelled my name right, I’m okay."
+As long as they spelled my name right, I'm okay."